-Last but not least are the forearms, which direct all the force created by the body into the golf club, and in turn the golf ball.
+Last but not least are the forearms, which direct all the force created by the upper and lower body into the golf club, and in turn the golf ball.

 This exercise builds strength and power in the legs.
 Start by standing tall with a box or chair placed directly behind you.
 Perform a squat with your weight equal on both sides.
 Slowly go down until you are sitting on the box.
 Return up to the starting position and repeat.
 Decrease the height of the box or chair as you become more advanced.

 This will help increase upper body strength, shoulder and spine range of motion, and overall core stability.
 To perform this exercise, you are going to need your functional movement trainer or a cable cross machine and a bar attachment (a triceps rope can be an alternative to the bar).
 Get into a half kneeling position with your down knee away from the machine or the door.
 Grab the FMT or bar with both hands on top of the bar and keep your posture as tall as possible.

 Perform a chop diagonally across your body, keeping your hands and the bar close to your chest throughout the movement.
 Make a full shoulder turn as you chop, and slowly return to the starting position.
 Repeat the appropriate number of sets and reps.

 These are great golf exercises to help build strong shoulders.
 Facing the high attachment, grab onto both handles of the TRX.
 Start in the full lean back row position–the closer to the attachment, the harder the exercise.
 Perform I’s, Y’s, T’s and W’s.